-'''

-// give focus to the agenda group CleanUp

-kcontext.getKieRuntime().getAgenda().getAgendaGroup( "CleanUp" ).setFocus();
+// give focus to the agenda group CleanUp kcontext.getKieRuntime().getAgenda().getAgendaGroup( "CleanUp" ).setFocus();

-'''

-(You can achieve the same using drools.setFocus("CleanUp").)
+(You can achieve the same using drools.setFocus( "CleanUp" ).)

-- To run query, you call getOueryResults(String wherequery). you upon the results. explained in secmay process as Using kcontext.getKieRuntime().getQueryResults(...) using drools.getKieRuntime().getQueryResults(...) is the proper method of running a query from a rule's RHS, and the only supported way. - A set of methods dealing with event management lets you, among other things, add and remove event listeners for the Working Memory and the Agenda. - Method getKieBase() returns the KieBase object, the backbone of all the Knowledge in your system, and the originator of the current session. - You can manage globals with setGlobal(...), getGlobal(...) and getGlobals(). - Method getEnvironment() returns the runtime's Environment which works much like what you know as your operating system's environment.
+- To run a query, you call getQueryResults(String query), whereupon you may process the results, as explained in section Query. - A set of methods dealing with event management lets you, among other things, add and remove event listeners for the Working Memory and the Agenda. - Method getKieBase() returns the KieBase object, the backbone of all the Knowledge in your system, and the originator of the current session. - You can manage globals with setGlobal(...), getGlobal(...) and getGlobals(). - Method getEnvironment() returns the runtime's Environment which works much like what you know as your operating system's environment.